 Easter Saturday is observed only in the Australian Capital Territory, New South Wales, Northern Territory, South Australia, and Victoria

-Awards, enterprise agreements, and other registered agreements set out any:
+Awards, enterprise agreements, and other registered agreements set out in any:

 An employer can roster a full-time employee to average the employee’s hours over more than a week.
-This means the employee may work more than 38 hours one week, but less in another.
+This means the employee may work more than 38 hours a week, but less in another.

 The overtime rate is different for each award, registered agreement, and contract.
 Employees should be aware of their overtime rate to ensure they are being paid correctly.
 An employee can refuse to work overtime if the request is unreasonable.
 Some employers allow employees to take paid time off instead of receiving overtime pay.
 This is known as ‘time in lieu’, ‘time off in lieu’, or ‘TOIL’.